gopikrishna081/StudentExaminationSystem-Using-DatabaseSolutions/README.md

 # Student Examination & Results System (DSE Mini Project)

 ## Overview
-This project is a Database Solutions Expert (DSE) mini-project for Wipro TalentNext.
+This project is a Database Solutions
 It manages students, courses, exams, faculty, and results with:
 - SQL tables with constraints
 - Stored procedures and functions